csv-helper

 }

-In this case, reading a CSV file would be as simple as this,
+In this case, reading a CSV file would be this simple,

 using (var reader = new StreamReader("path_to_your_csv.csv"))